silverstripe-rebelalliance/silverstripe-faq/README.md

 ### Frontend templates

-Can be overloaded within the project themes folder.
-Default templates can be found on the `faq/templates`.
+All templates can be overloaded from within your project themes directory.
+Module default templates can be found in the module's `templates` directory.

 ### Configuration using YAML